 The Group's loan agreements contain certain restrictive covenants, including requirements to comply with specified financial ratios.
-Some of these ratios use non-IFRS measures, such as Net Debt and EBITDA; a reconciliation of these measures is shown in Note 22.

 The Group's failure to comply with restrictive covenants may result in a claim for immediate repayment of the corresponding debt.
-As of 31 December 2018 and 31 December 2017 the Group was in compliance with all financial covenants stipulated by its loan agreements.
+As of 31 December 2019 and 31 December 2018 the Group was in compliance with all financial covenants stipulated by its loan agreements.